-A. Elementary.-Beginner's Book (White), thoroughly mastered.
+A. ELEMENTARY.-Beginner's Book (White), thoroughly mastered.
 Xenophon's Anabasis, Book I.

 Three hours a week throughout the year.

-This course may be counted toward the B.A. degree only if the candidate has presented Latin and one modern language for entrance.
+This course will be offered only if applied for by at least four students.
+It may be counted toward the B. A. degree only if the candidate has presented Latin and one modern language for entrance.

 B. 1.
-Xenophon.-Anabasis II., III. and IV.
-(Kelsey).
+Xenophon.-Anabasis II, III and IV (Kelsey).
 Grammar and Prose Composition.
 Sight Translation.